zeynepCankara/terra-mystica/Docs/Internal Documents/Feedback on First Presentation.md

 6. Factions should be more detailed in the design.
 7. Introducing a GameFlowManager class would benefit.
 8. Player class needs to be simplified.
 It should only represent an entity object.
-9. Controller classes should be added and diversified.
+9. More controller classes should be added and diversified.